New treatments in the pipeline

 New longer acting drugs:

-- Beovu (brolucizumab) – Scottish Medicines Consortium and NICE have approved it for use for wet AMD patients.
+• Beovu (brolucizumab) – Scottish Medicines Consortium and NICE have approved it for use for wet AMD patients.
 It is available in eye clinics now as a treatment option.
 People may only need an injection every 8-12 weeks.

-- Vabysmo (faricimab) – new type of drug with dual action to address two different aspects of wet AMD.
+• Vabysmo (faricimab) – new type of drug with dual action to address two different aspects of wet AMD.
 People may only need an injection every 3-4 months.
 It has been approved in England and Wales for use on the NHS.

-- Susvimo (previously called the Port Delivery System) – a reservoir of Lucentis in the eye, which releases the drug gradually and can be re-filled every 6 months.
+• Susvimo (previously called the Port Delivery System) – a reservoir of Lucentis in the eye, which releases the drug gradually and can be re-filled every 6 months.
 It has been approved for use in the USA and is being considered by authorities in the UK but has had some technical problems so approval is delayed.

-- High dose Eylea – a higher dose version of Eylea (8 mg) has just been approved.
+• High dose Eylea – a higher dose version of Eylea (8 mg) has just been approved.
 It will enable up to 16 weeks between injections.

 Dry AMD

-Researchers are looking at different ways to find a treatment as AMD is a complex disease, still not fully understood.
-A popular approach is to look for drugs which will reduce inflammation in the eye cells, which causes damage and leads to sight loss.
+AMD is a complex disease that is still not fully understood.
+A popular approach for late-stage dry AMD treatments, also known as geographic atrophy (GA), is to look for drugs which will reduce inflammation in the macula, as inflammation causes damage and leads to sight loss.
 Another approach is to try and keep the photoreceptors alive for longer.
 Both approaches would slow the progress of the disease.

-The first drug to treat geographic atrophy (GA) or late stage dry AMD has been approved for use in the USA.
 Pegcetacoplan, produced by drugs company Apellis, will be marketed under the name Syfovre.
-It will be administered through eye injections either monthly or every other month.
-In Europe the European Medicines Agency and in the UK the Medicines and Healthcare Products Regulatory Agency are currently reviewing the drug for licencing.
-NICE are also reviewing it for use on the NHS.
+It’s administered through eye injections either monthly or every other month.
+In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) declined to approve Syfovre.

 Biosimilars